Images wield incredible power.

 Ensure that subjects face toward the center of the image.
-This keeps the user grounded within the product, and ensures their gaze isn't diverted elsewhere.
+This keeps the user grounded within the product and ensures their gaze isn't diverted elsewhere.

 As such, we would never choose a photo where animals are walking off center stage — notice the difference when this flamingo struts toward the edge of the frame!

-Just as importantly, ensure that there is a point of focus in the image — and it is not too abstract or overwhelming in texture.
+Just as importantly, ensure that there is a point of focus in the image — and that it is not too abstract or overwhelming in texture.
 While abstract photographs can be visually beautiful, it's disorientating if the viewer can't discern what the image represents, or where to look.

 Finally, avoid compositions that seem impossible — or which have been stitched together in post-production.